Linwood Dunn Theater

 Cast: Cristina Téllez, Rafael Alcayde, Pilar Arcos, José Peña “Pepet”, Andrés de Segurola, Emilia Leovalli, Edith Davis.

-Both films are presented in Spanish with English subtitles.
+Both films were presented in Spanish with English subtitles.